taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Pronouns: She/her/hers

 Phenotype: Portuguese.
-Thick, wavy brown hair.
+Thick, wavy brown hair, down to her shoulders.
 Large blue eyes, dark olive skin.
 Very large ears.

 ## Minka Oosou

 Earther, member of the Automata Clan (South America).
-To apply to the ISE Corps, disguises herself as a member of the **NAME OF EARTHER GANG**.
+To apply to the ISE Corps, disguises herself as a member of an Earther Gang from the Petar Caves in Brazil.
 Fiercely loyal, loudly opinionated, and stubbornly principled.
-Argumentative and very blunt, but very charismatic and able to stir passionate responses in others.
+Argumentative and very blunt, incredibly competitive.
 Cares deeply for Asoka.

 Pronouns: She/her/hers